ABOUT US

 Dr. Rachel Coel is triple board-certified in pediatrics, sports medicine, and obesity medicine.
 She’s been recognized as a Honolulu Magazine “Top Doctor” every year since 2015.

 She specializes in exercise, nutrition, injury prevention, and healthy lifestyles for both children and adults.
 She is an Associate Professor of Pediatrics at the University of Hawai’i John A. Burns School of Medicine and serves as a team physician for University of Hawai’i, Hawai’i Pacific University and Hawai’i’s high schools.
-A Kailua native and Punahou graduate, Dr. Coel earned her MD/PhD from the University of Illinois and completed medical training at Children’s Hospital Los Angeles and the University of Colorado.
+A Kailua native and Punahou graduate, Dr. Coel earned her MD/PhD from the University of Illinois and completed her residency at Children’s Hospital Los Angeles and sports medicine fellowship at the University of Colorado.

-Outside of work, she enjoys surfing, outdoor sports, dessert, and time with her husband, kids, and goldendoodle.
+Outside of work, she enjoys surfing, outdoor sports, and family time.

 Dr Brit Reis